 In case both of the HINx and LINx pins receive logic high signals at once, the high- and low-side transistors turn on at the same time, causing overcurrents to pass through.
 As a result, the switching transistors will be destroyed.
-To prevent this event, the simultaneous onstate prevention circuit is built into each of the MICs.
+To prevent this event, the IC has the simultaneous on-state prevention circuit in each of the MICs.
 Note that incorrect command input and noise interference are also largely responsible for such a simultaneous-on condition.
 Figure 12-23 shows operational waveforms of the simultaneous on-state prevention.